 In order to inform the work, a report on the state of play in Europe will be available in June 2019, and European guidelines on quality investment principles by September 2019.

-The project involves Service Providers, Private Investors and Higher Education Institutions in Belgium, Czech Republic and Spain, as well as a partner from the Netherlands.
+The project involves partners from Belgium, Czech Republic and Spain, as well as a partner from the Netherlands.
 The partners are: